 Speed-Wiz features an advanced acceleration simulation system.
 The simulator uses an advanced and innovative algorithm that has been tested and perfected over a long period of time.
 It is also very fast, taking only a small fraction of a second to execute, thanks to some careful code optimization.

 The simulation is based on inputs from the acceleration input window, plus the gear ratios and shift points you specify (or calculated shift points based on your specified gear ratios).
 A wide variety of inputs is available, including shift time, road grade (up or down hill), head wind (or tail wind), and altitude.
-Of course, settings such as 4-wheel drive and differential type that you specify in the vehicle information section and weather conditions from the conditions input also used.
+Of course, settings such as 4-wheel drive and differential type that you specify in the vehicle information section and weather conditions from the conditions input are also used.

 Power input can come from specified or calculated maximum power value, maximum torque value, power curve, or torque curve.